wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.8.5 =
-This release adds a filter for the help tab footer and updates the translation template.
+This release fixes some user interface issues and adds filters for the help tab footer and updates the translation template.